 The fewer risks you run in your digital infrastructure, the fewer threats the future holds for your organization.
 And fewer threats reduces your chances of falling victim to cyber extortion.
 So in order to know what you’re protecting, having a clear overview of your entire attack surface, sensitive data and exposed services can help you detect inherent risks.

-With ASRv2, you’ll be able to detect any risks before cyber criminals do, such as database open ports, self-signed certificates, and exposed staging and dev subdomains that can become real threats.
+With ASI, you’ll be able to detect any risks before cyber criminals do, such as database open ports, self-signed certificates, and exposed staging and dev subdomains that can become real threats.
 All of this in less than 10 seconds.

-Don’t miss the opportunity to see the complete picture of your digital risks by taking advantage of the ASR Free account—a valuable offer that will provide you with visibility over all of your assets.
+Don’t miss the opportunity to see the complete picture of your digital risks by taking advantage of the ASI Free account—a valuable offer that will provide you with visibility over all of your assets.

 Regardless of the threat that will lead to it, cyber extortion will remain a persistent and growing threat as long as there is valuable data and systems to hold under ransom.
 First step in combating any risk is raising awareness of the tactics, types and actors behind it.
 Ultimately, the best step if your organization finds itself under a threat of cyber extortion is to contact the authorities because cyber crime is exactly that — crime, and responsible authorities should be there to help guide you during mitigation and recovery.
 And as we’ve learned, covering up a scandal will not only lead to financial losses, but reputational as well.